Inclusion Labs respects your privacy and is committed to protecting your Personal Data (as defined below).

 We will use the information you have given in the survey to review your opinion on different topics; provide market research; provide feedback to your school on the views of its school community; create a report of responses to provide to your school; publish aggregated findings and statistics to raise awareness on the topic.

-Under data protection law we must have a legal basis to use your personal information.
+Under data protection law, we must have a legal basis to use your personal information.
 We will collect, store and use the personal information that you give to us when you participate in our surveys on the legal basis that it is in our legitimate interests as a business to provide insights on the survey topics.
 We have considered our legitimate interests carefully and have balanced our legitimate interests against your rights under data protection law.
 We consider that this use is proportionate because it is relevant and appropriate to our relationship with you, it is in your reasonable expectations that we would use your responses in this way and any results are aggregated.

-We will only use your personal data when the law allows us to.
-Most commonly, we will use your personal data in the following circumstances:
+In summary, we will only use your Personal Data when the law allows us to.
+Most commonly, we will use your Personal Data in the following circumstances: